awakari/client-sdk-go/README.md

 ```

 ## 3.2.
 Permits

+> **Note**:
+>
+> Usage permits are applicable only when connecting to the Awakari Cloud.
+> For the Self-Hosted Core skip the entire Permits section.

 Usage permits represents the current usage statistics (counters) by the subject.
 Similar to usage limit, the counters
 represent the group-level usage when the user id is empty.